ericli421/ericli421/ideas.md

 The following ideas are smaller scale and may take months to complete.
 All these projects have to goal to further my skills and knowledge in the field, while simultaniously creating something cool to show to the world.
 They will all feature a brief description

-### Useless programming language
+### Esoteric programming language
+An esoteric programming language is designed to experiement with weird ideas with the most famous one being [Brainf&^k](https://en.wikipedia.org/wiki/Brainfuck).
-An idea inspired by [Brainf&^k](https://en.wikipedia.org/wiki/Brainfuck) and [Chicken](https://esolangs.org/wiki/Chicken).
-The goal is to create the most confusing, impractical and useless programming language possible that would make even the most confusing C++ gibberish look easily readable in comparison, while having good documentation, maybe.
+They are not designed for main stream use and are generally so confusing and unintuitive to use that that they make even the most confusing C++ gibberish look easily readable in comparison.
+The goal for me in this idea would be to brainstorm the quirkiest idea for a programming language I can come up with and fully develop a compiler to make it hypoethetically usable to create any program possible

 **Objectives:**
 - Develop a working compiler for a programming language